 * Official Selections at the Big Apple 2007 Film Festival, and the Nevada City Film Festival (2008).

 Joe's work has been broadcast on Network and Cable television across America, Europe and Japan, and has shown at the Cannes Film Festival.
 He has also exhibited internationally in galleries and major museums including: The Guggenheim Museum (New York City), The Museum of Modern Art (MoMA), The Whitney Museum of American Art (National Tour), The Museum of Modern Art (New York City), The Laforet Museum (Tokyo), The Museum of Modern Art (Paris), and The New Museum of Contemporary Art (New York City).

 In May of 2002, Joe performed in his one-man play, "Balkanized at Sunrise," based on his 1997 trip to the Balkans.

-Joe is the author of five feature film screenplays, including one optioned by veteran producer Ben Barenholtz (Executive Producer of Barton Fink, Miller's Crossing, Georgia, and Requiem for a Dream.)
+Joe is the author of several feature film screenplays, including one optioned by veteran producer Ben Barenholtz (Executive Producer of Barton Fink, Miller's Crossing, Georgia, and Requiem for a Dream.)

 Joe has an MFA from Columbia University.
 In 1994, Joe was nominated for the Rockefeller Foundation Intercultural Film/Video Fellowship in Media Arts.